mistifyio/mistify-os/README.md

 ## Latest developments

+### External toolchain

+The system build now uses an external toolchain built from source using [crosstool-NG](http://crosstool-ng.org).
+This serves two purposes.
+One, the time to rebuild Mistify-OS is reduced once the external toolchain has been built and two, the toolchain can be better optimized for Mistify-OS.

+### systemd

+Mistify-OS has been updated to use [systemd](http://en.wikipedia.org/wiki/Systemd).

 ### GO

 [GO](https://golang.org) projects can now be built using *buildmistify*.
+The compiler is built from source to allow for situations where the host architecture is different from the target architecture (e.g. 32 bit host)

 ### mistify-agent

-The [mistify-agent](https://github.com/mistifyio/mistify-agent) is now built under Buildroot and runs on the test box.
+The [mistify-agent](https://github.com/mistifyio/mistify-agent) is now built using Buildroot and runs on the test box.

 ### Virtualization